JuliaLabs/Cassette.jl/docs/src/disclaimers.md

 - For now, **Cassette technically only supports a single specific version of Julia at a time**; differing by even a patch version could (theoretically) break Cassette entirely.
-    This is because of Cassette's close interaction with Julia internals that traditionally have license to change between patch versions.
-In the future, the planned resolution for the issue is for Julia itself to perform reverse-dependency testing against Cassette's tests, such that breaking changes to Julia compiler are discovered and fixed immediately.
+    This is because Cassette interacts closely with Julia internals that traditionally have license to change between patch versions.
+In the future, the planned solution for this issue is for Julia itself to perform reverse-dependency testing against Cassette's tests, such that breaking changes to Julia compiler are discovered and fixed immediately.

 - **The performance of Cassette's implementation of the contextual tagging system heavily